osmosis-labs/mesh-security/docs/consumer/Converter.md

 ## Staking Flow

-Once the connection is established, the Provider can send various "virtual stake" messages to the Converter, which is responsible for processing them and normalizing amounts for the local "virtual staking" module.
+Once the IBC connection and channel are established, the Provider can send various "virtual stake" messages to the Converter, which is responsible for processing them and normalizing amounts for the local "virtual staking" module.
 These packets are sent via a dedicated channel between the Provider chain and the Consumer chain, to ensure that there are no other security assumptions (3rd party modules) involved in sending this critical staking